The hCG blood test. There’s so much wrapped up in that one prick. I know it well.

-It can be a double edged sword with 1) the benefit of getting these more accurate results but 2) the downside of fixating on a number and wondering what it really means.
+There are pros and cons with 1) the benefit of getting these more detailed results but 2) with the downside of fixating on a number and wondering what it really means.
 It can lead you to feel more reassured but dwell on the number.
 Fun, right?
 Hopefully this info below helps you out a little.

 When and where to get the hCG blood test done

-You probably want the results ASAP like I did because it’s hard not to think about it every second of the day.
+You probably want the results ASAP because it’s hard not to think about it every second of the day.
 You’re not alone!

-To get that, get it early in the day.
-Some people even choose to go out of town if they can only get same-day results farther away.
-Check ahead of time when you can expect results so you don’t have a surprise and wait until the next day when same-day results could be available.
-I know you want (and deserve!) answers.
+To get that, get the test done early in the day if possible.
+Some people even choose to go out of town if they can only get same-day results if they go to a lab farther away.
+Check ahead of time when you can expect results so that you don’t have a surprise and wait until the next day if the same-day results could be available.
+I know you want (and deserve) answers.

 What to expect at the blood draw

 I like to wear a tank top plus a cardigan or cozy jacket so I can keep warm and keep blood vessels juicy.
-Plus stay hydrated ahead of time.
+Plus, stay hydrated ahead of time.
 Then I pop out my one arm for the poke.
-Once you (or your surrogate) get the prick, hold the bandaid or cotton ball for a few minutes to prevent bruising like I used to get.
+Once you (or your surrogate) get the prick, hold the bandaid or cotton ball for a few minutes to prevent bruising.

 Then, you’ll probably go back to work or carry on with your day trying to remain calm, cool and collected (ha!).
 Waiting can be nerve-wracking and staying calm might be easier said than done.
 I get it.
 Focus on being gentle with yourself and dive into work or a project, laugh at a show or with someone, or do some relaxing activities.
 You’re so close to some answers.

-Remember that leading up to the results of your blood test to continue to assume that you’re pregnant and follow healthy pregnancy guidelines and your doctor’s advice.
+Remember to continue to assume that you’re pregnant and follow healthy pregnancy guidelines and your doctor’s advice.
 I know you know that but sometimes we need the reminder.
 Regardless of symptoms, you’re pregnant until proven otherwise.

 Understanding the test results